Taxation of international executives

 Where in a given range the penalty will actually fall is determined by what HMRC call the quality of disclosure and includes:

-Again there are increased penalties of up to 200% in cases involving offshore matters.
+Again there are increased penalties of up to 200 percent in cases involving offshore matters.
 An offshore matter is an inaccuracy, failure to notify or deliberate withholding of information that leads to a loss of revenue that is charged on or relates to:

 Where the tax return shows additional tax is payable, it is due by 31 January following the end of the tax year (i.e. the online filing deadline).
 In such cases, the individual will generally also be required to make prepayments of tax for the following tax year.
 These are based broadly on the previous year’s underpayment and are due on 31 January in the tax year and on the following 31 July.
 Any final, balancing payment subsequently found to be due must be made by the following 31 January.